 - 2 x strong but small magnets for each airplane

-You may also like 100 Summer Bucket List ideas for Kids
+You May Also Enjoy 100 Summer Bucket List ideas for Kids

 #13.
 Paper Lanterns